joonarafael/visualpathfinder/documentation/software_testing_report.md

 ## About

-Software testing is performed by the _Jest_ library.
+Software testing is powered by the _Jest_ library.
 Tests do not cover the user interface.
 Only appropriate functions, algorithms and other core logic is tested.
-All tests can be found within [this folder](https://github.com/joonarafael/visualpathfinder/tree/main/__tests__/ "Software Unit Tests").
+All tests (source code) can be found within [this folder](https://github.com/joonarafael/visualpathfinder/tree/main/__tests__/ "Software Unit Tests").

 User interface and the application performance in general is manually tested both in development and production.